andrew-frazier6/SpaceX-api-repo/launches_coding_challenge/README.md

 ## To Start

-Run "npm start" to get it running
+Run *npm start* to get it running

-### Thoughts
+### What it does

-I had fun with this API and with more time...theres SO MUCH info to use its fascinating
+Displays data and shows just a snippet of a AWESOME information